Hi, Dave here with Rennkit. My Porsche® 996 Turbo’s hydraulic wing system failed – twice…

 Once completely disassembled, I found compromised parts inside the motor (overheated) and PS fluid had leaked out of the various seals:

 Once the motor was rebuilt and the hydraulics refilled, bled and bench tested, I reinstalled the mechanism.
 I researched the many hydraulic failure modes, learning that the hydraulic ram cylinders cannot be rebuilt without cutting them apart to replace leaky internal seals.
 This is requires soldering them back together (somehow aligning them), hoping the soldering heat does not warp the thin copper tube or damage the newly installed o-rings.
 I knew this shade-tree fix was not a proper way to correct this problem.

-Just a few months after the rebuild, a hydraulic ram failed again, leaking Pentosin down the back bumper and into the engine bay while on a long trip.
+Just a few months after my rebuild, a hydraulic ram failed again, leaking Pentosin® down the back bumper and into the engine bay during on a long trip.
 The wing was stuck partially up on one side and wouldn’t move.